mzat-msft/bonsai-tsp-ea/README.md

 any other AI algorithm to suit different problems.

+### Why don't you use a brain directly?

+A brain is probably not the best tool for solving this problem.
+Some of the reasons are as follows.
+A brain would work best in sequential mode, where at each iteration of an episode the brain would select the best city to visit next.
+This has two implications.
+The first is that the brain action space would depend on the number of cities, that is if we have N cities in the TSP the brain has N possible actions, and if we have M cities the actions are M.
+This implies that we need to train a different brain for each possible number of cities.
+The second implications is that the actions that the brain are always different in each episode, since every city has to be visited only once per route.

 ## The TSP as a simulation

 In a typical Bonsai project we have a simulation that represents the